PROTECTING OUR TRAILS & ENVIRONMENT

 We commit to always being conscious of the impacts of trail running on the ecological systems we use, and to responding to these risks by managing when, where and how we use them.
 We will also seek to “tread lightly on the planet” and to ensure that we do not exceed the capacity of these environments to support our activities.

-We commit to respecting those who manage and conserve natural environments and protected areas, to learning from them, assisting them where possible and to conscientiously obeying the rules they put in place.
+We commit to respecting those who manage and conserve natural environments and protected areas, learning from them, assisting them where possible and conscientiously obeying the rules they put in place.
 We undertake to act generously in supporting conservation efforts and, if possible, to volunteer our time and energy to support this cause.

 Recognising that it is impossible to completely avoid impact on the natural systems, we commit to strive to ensure that trail running events take responsibility to facilitate the restoration of environmental damage incurred during the event and leave the environment in which they occurred in a better state than they were before the event started.